Determined to get your site to the top of page 1? It’s possible if you know the top Google ranking factors to pay attention to.

-Understanding the most up to date Google ranking factors is crucial for optimizing your site and ensuring maximum exposure.
+Understanding the most up to date search engine ranking factors is crucial for optimizing your site and ensuring maximum exposure.

 Google’s current ranking algorithm was built around RankBrain - an AI algorithm that organizes and improves search results.